DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences: Implementation Details

 \section{Implementation Details}

 The method is implemented in C++ and runs entirely on the CPU.
 We have used the OpenCV library \cite{opencv_library} for base computer vision functions.
-For the SfT optimization and the LS $\mbox{Sim}\left(3\right)$ registration, we have used the g2o library\cite{kummerle2011g} and its implementation of Levenberg-Marquardt.
-For the Schwarps optimization, the normal estimation and the SfN, we have used the Ceres library \cite{ceres-solver}.
+For the SfT optimization and the LS $\mbox{Sim}\left(3\right)$ registration, we have used the g2o library \cite{kummerle2011g} and its implementation of Levenberg-Marquardt.
+For the Schwarps optimization, the normal estimation and the shape-from-normals, we have used the Ceres library \cite{ceres-solver}.
 The runtime depends on the resolution of the mesh used as template.
-For a mesh of 10$\times$10 nodes the runtime is approximately $100$\,ms for the deformable tracking thread and approximately $1000$\,ms for the deformable mapping in a machine with an i7-4700HQ cpu and with 7.7 Gb RAM.
-The code will be made available in the public git repository \url{https://github.com/UZ-SLAMLab/DeformableSLAM} under the GPL license.
+For a mesh of 10$\times$10 nodes the runtime is approximately $50$\,ms for the deformable tracking thread and approximately $400$\,ms for the deformable mapping in a machine with an i7-4700HQ CPU and with 7.7 Gb RAM.
+The code will is available as a public git repository\footnote{\url{https://github.com/UZ-SLAMLab/DefSLAM}}.